Asymptotic stability equals exponential stability -- while you twist your eyes: Input-to-State Stability

 for all $t\geq 0$, $x_0\in \mathbb{R}^n$ and any $d(\cdot)\in \mathscr{D}$, \textit{e.g.}, see \cite[Ch.
 8]{ref:AvdSL2}.
 However, this means that $\dot{x}=-x+d$ can be understood, in particular, as a canonical system with a finite (unitary) linear $L_2$ gain.
 Indeed, \cite[Thm.
 4]{ref:grune1999asymptotic} shows that an ISES system can be transformed into a system with such an $L_2$ gain.

-Here, we focus on homotopies through coordinate transformations of $x$ and $d$, for otherwise we could ``remove'' the disturbance, \textit{e.g.}, consider $f(x,\theta d)$ with $\theta\in [0,1]$.
-Now, to exemplify why the existence of a homotopy from any ISS system, through coordinate transformation, to $\dot{x}=-x+d$ is too strong, consider the following. \begin{example}[No canonical system] \begin{upshape} Consider the linear ISS system
+Here, we focus on homotopies through coordinate transformations of $x$ and $d$, for otherwise we could ``remove'' the disturbance, \textit{e.g.}, consider $[0,1]\ni \theta \mapsto f(x,\theta d)$.
+Now, to exemplify why the existence of a homotopy from any ISS system, through coordinate transformation, to $\dot{x}=-x+d$ is too strong, consider the following example.
+Example~\ref{ex:no:homotopy} implies in particular that a na\"ive generalization of Section~\ref{sec:main} to ISS is impossible. \begin{example}[No canonical system] \begin{upshape} Consider the linear ISS system

 or in short: $\dot{x}=Ax+R(d)$.
 As $R\notin \mathrm{Homeo}^+(\mathbb{R}^2;\mathbb{R}^2)$, there is no continuous path from $\mathrm{id}_{\mathbb{R}^2}$ to $R$ (or to $R^{-1}$ for that matter), through coordinate transformations.
 However, if we pick $x\mapsto S(x):=\tfrac{1}{2}\|x\|_2^2$ as our storage function then we again find that the system~\eqref{equ:system:ex:2} satisfies $\langle\partial_x S(x), Ax+R(d)\rangle\leq \tfrac{1}{2}(\|d\|_2^2-\|x\|_2^2)$ and thus, \eqref{equ:system:ex:2} satisfies the canonical $L_2$ gain bound~\eqref{equ:canonical:L2}. \exampleEnd \end{upshape} \end{example}